 A Unique Kind Of Election Fraud In Texas

 Texas has seen this time and time again.
-And Texas lawmakers need to quickly pass laws to stop this fraud in its tracks.
+Texas lawmakers need to quickly pass laws to stop this fraud in its tracks.

 The most egregious modern day example of this was the Republican Bech Bruun vs Republican Michael Cloud runoff race for Texas’s 27th congressional district in 2018.
-There were plenty of people in the race originally, but the top two vote getters were Bech Bruun and Michael Cloud, who was in second place.
+There were plenty of candidates in the race originally, but the top two vote getters were Bech Bruun and Michael Cloud, who was in second place.
 Using personal information against Bruun, Cloud “convinced” him to drop out of the race in order to hand the victory over to Cloud, without the voters agreeing to it.
 The other candidates were understandably angry.

-What’s unusual here is that Baxa’s wife, Traci Baxa, also came in second place in her race, yet, she isn’t dropping out “for the good of the party” – as of yet.
+What’s unusual here is that Baxa’s wife, Traci Baxa, also came in second place in her race, but, she isn’t dropping out “for the good of the party” – as of yet.
 The Lubbock County District Attorney should take a closer look at this husband and wife duo, as it now seems likely she too will be dropping out of her race – perhaps after she gets something in return for exiting.
 She has already taken money from local developer Scott Mann, who by all accounts is not someone candidates should be taking money from.
 In fact, he is her second largest donor.

 Social media is abuzz with angry voters and supporters who are only now realizing they were bamboozled by the Baxas.
+Bamboozled by Paxton.
+Bamboozled by the system.

 There are numerous examples of this happening all over Texas – and it must stop.
 Taking money from donors, using volunteers without paying them, depriving other candidates of endorsements because they believe you are serious about running, and denying voters the right to vote for a real candidate is fraudulent.